We are adding the recipe to your Recipe Box.

 - This is a perfect dish to make ahead and freeze.
 You can even freeze it in individual portions so that way the kids can microwave a dish after school or anytime they need a quick meal.

-- If you liked this recipe, be sure to check out our free eBook, Ground Beef Recipes: 25 Quick & Easy Recipes for Ground Beef!
+- If you liked this goulash recipe, be sure to check out our free eCookbook, Ground Beef Recipes: 25 Quick & Easy Recipes for Ground Beef!

-- For more great pasta dinner recipes, check out our collection of Easy Pasta Recipes: 31 Best Pasta Recipes with Chicken, Beef, and More.
+- For more great pasta dinners, check out our recipe collection of Easy Pasta Recipes: 31 Best Pasta Recipes with Chicken, Beef, and More.

 Did You Know?

 Have you ever thought to yourself, "Where does goulash come from?"
 Well, goulash is a Hungarian dish, derived from the Hungarian word "Gulyás," which means Hungarian herdsman or cowboy.
-These cowboys would use the meat from the weaker cattle in the herd to create a hearty soup or stew, adding in various vegetables and herbs.
+These cowboys would use herd's weakest cattle in a hearty soup or stew, adding in various vegetables and herbs.
 While the dish originated in Hungary, its reach soon expanded to include the Austrian Empire, Germany, and the Balkans, which is why there are so many different variations people love to make!
 The German adaptation, for example, is usually served alongside rye bread and beer while Austrians might cook it with different types of meat like turkey or veal.
-No matter how you like to make your goulash, we can all agree that it's one of our favorite family dinners!
+No matter how you like to make your goulash, we can all agree that it's one of our family's favorite dinners!

 LATEST TV RECIPE & VIDEO